devops-customers-squad/customers/README.md

 - Update a customer's information:
     * `PUT /customers/{customer_id}`
     * The parameter customer_id is expected to be an integer equal to the unique id of a customer
-    * The JSON request body is expected to contain all of the following keys: ``first_name, last_name, user_name, addresses, password``
+    * The JSON request body is expected to contain all of the following keys: ``first_name, last_name, user_name, password``
     * If the JSON request body is missing one or more of the required keys, an error will be thrown
     * The expected types of the values for each of the possible keys are as follows:
         - first_name: string
         - last_name: string
         - user_name: string
-        - addresses: array of strings
         - password: string
     * Sample JSON request body format:
     ```
     {
-        "first_name": "Johnny",
+        "first_name": "John",
+        "last_name": "Smith",
+        "username": "XXX",
-        "password": "YYY"
+        "password": "XXX"

     }
     ```
 - Update a customer's addresses:
     * `PUT /customers/{customer_id}/addresses`
     * The parameter customer_id is expected to be an integer equal to the unique id of a customer
-    * The JSON request body is expected to contain the key ``addresses`` and the value of the key is expected to be an array of strings
+    * The JSON request body is expected to contain the key ``address_id ,address_line `` and the value of the key is expected to be an array of strings
+    * The expected types of the values for each of the expected keys are as follows:

+        - address_id : integer
+        - address_line : string

     * Sample JSON request body format:
     ```
     {
-        "addresses": ["123 Main St, Buffalo, NY", "50 John Street, NY"]
+        "address_id": 4,
+        "address_line_1": "123 Fake Road",
     }
     ```
     * If successful, the stored addresses of the customer will be equivalent to the value of the ``addresses`` key in the JSON request body